paulinho-16/MEIC-ASSO/docs/authentication.md

 #### Context

-Jwt tokens are sent as a response to login requests, but these tokens have a specified lifetime.
+Json Web Tokens are sent as a response to login requests, but these tokens have a specified lifetime.
 A priori, we have no way to invalidate it before it expires, which is necessary when the user wants to logout.

 #### Mapping